SilasPuma/desmos-graphing-calculator/README.md

    - Select "Advanced Settings" from the dropdown menu.

 10. **Samsung Account Setup**:
-   - In the Advanced Settings menu, select the top option related to the Samsung account.
+   - In the Advanced Settings menu, select "Sync with Samsung Cloud".
    - This will redirect you to the Samsung account setup page.

 ---